Mai Chen: Career

-In May 2015, Chen established the Superdiversity Institute on Law, Policy and Business, undertaking research into the impact of cultural and linguistic diversity on discrimination law and policy, on electoral laws, Health and Safety legislation implementation and on parties in the Courts.
-Chen also established the New Zealand Asian Lawyers to increase an understanding of the issues and challenges, and to improve the contribution and practice, of Asian lawyers and Asian clients.
+Chen interned at the United Nations' International Labour Office in Geneva in 1988.
+In 1989, she returned to New Zealand to become a lecturer at the law school at Victoria University of Wellington.
+That year she wrote her first book on the discrimination against women under the UN Convention on the Elimination of Discrimination against Women.

+In 1993, she co-authored Public Law in New Zealand with former Prime Minister Sir Geoffrey Palmer, which was published by Oxford University Press.
+In 1994, Chen became a lawyer at Russell McVeagh.

+In 1995, Chen co-found specialist public law firm Chen Palmer alongside former Palmer.
+Chen bought out Palmer when he left to head the Law Commission in 2006.
+Chen Palmer won best boutique law firm in 2010, and best public law firm in the New Zealand Law Awards from 2007 to 2011, and 2013.
+In 2022, Chen left her role as senior partner of Chen Palmer to go to the Bar.

+In 2015, Chen became an adjunct professor at the Faculty of Law at the University of Auckland.

 Voluntary work

-Chen is founder and Chair of the Superdiversity Institute, and was the founder and previous chair of New Zealand Asian Leaders, that connects top Asian NZ lawyers, CEOs and emerging leaders with New Zealand companies doing business in Asia to enhance their success to help NZ Inc. She also helped to establish the Pacifica Leadership Academy at BEST Pacific Institute of Education, formerly led by Beatrice Faumuina.
+Chen is founder and chair of the Superdiversity Institute, and was the founder and previous chair of New Zealand Asian Leaders, that connects Asian NZ lawyers, CEOs and emerging leaders with New Zealand companies doing business in Asia.
+She helped to establish the Pacifica Leadership Academy at BEST Pacific Institute of Education, formerly led by Beatrice Faumuina.
 Chen is also the founder and President of New Zealand Asian Lawyers.
 Chen is the inaugural chair of Global Women, which is a not for profit charitable organisation for top women leaders in the public, private and not for profit sectors which mentors emerging leaders.

 Chen, as part of her pro-bono work, organises and hosts a number of seminars and events across Auckland to bring together the New Zealand's top legal specialists.

-In July 2013, Chen also launched willtolive.co.nz, a low-cost provider of templated wills for young people.

 Chen has done a wide range of pro bono work, including for the Auckland Zoo, New Zealand Endometriosis Foundation and He Huarahi Tamariki (the school for Teenage Parents in Tawa).
 Chen has also provided pro bono advice to the Bilingual Leo Pacific Coalition.

 Chen was President of the Harvard Law School Alumni Association (New Zealand) for ten years, and was a trustee of the Royal New Zealand Ballet Board for four and a half years.